 Save the Age or Current Date

-Although Bill may have a policy issued within the 6 month period closest to his next birthday the life insurance company will allow Bill to “save the age” or back date the policy to be 6 months and 1 day prior to his next birthday.
-What that mean is let’s suppose the life insurance policy Bill applies for on Jan 15, 2020 is approved just a couple days later on Jan 17, 2020.
-In order to “save the age” and be quoted as a 39 year old Bill would ask his insurance broker to advise the company to issue the policy based on 6 months and 1 day prior to his next birthday (or July 28, 2019).
-However that would require Bill to pay for premiums effective July 28, 2019 (or approx 6 months of premiums during a time he did not have coverage).
-The question would does this make sense to do?
+Going back to our example of Bill, although he may have a policy issued within the 6 month period closest to his next birthday the life insurance company will allow Bill to “save the age” or back date the policy to be 6 months and 1 day prior to his next birthday.
+What that mean is let’s suppose the life insurance policy Bill applies for on Jan 15, 2022 is approved just a couple days later on Jan 17, 2022.
+In order to “save the age” and be quoted as a 39 year old Bill would ask his insurance broker to advise the company to issue the policy based on 6 months and 1 day prior to his next birthday (or July 28, 2022).
+However that would require Bill to pay for premiums effective July 28, 2022 (or approx 6 months of premiums during a time he did not have coverage).

 When to Save the Age

 Typically it makes sense to “current date” insurance policies, especially where there is several months of back premiums potentially due.
 A caveat to this rule is when there is a relatively nominal period to back date, for example if Bill was issued a policy Aug 1, 2019 it may make sense to have the insurance company back date a few days to conserve his age.

 Another instance it may make sense to save the age would be where long term the numbers justified.
 Let’s supposed both the life insurance and critical illness insurance policies for Bill were issued Jan 28, 2022 (1 day before his 40th birthday).
 In order for him to be quoted as a 39 year old he would require policy be issued as of July 28, 2022.
 Would it make sense for Bill to pay 6 months of premium?
 This would be dependent on the premium difference between being aged as a 39 year old vs 40 year old and how long the policy was in place.